TejasMedade/Online-Shopping-System/README.md

  **REST API SERVICE**

-The Shopper's Club API is an easy-to-use REST API solution for online shopping.
-It allows customers to browse and purchase products with a simple and user-friendly interface.

-The API provides functionalities for:
+The Shopper's Club API is a robust and reliable RESTful solution for online e-commerce platforms.
+It allows customers to browse and purchase products with a seamless and user-friendly interface.
+The API is designed to provide a wide range of functionalities for managing products, orders, and customer information.

- - Browsing products and saving them to a cart for future purchase
- - CRUD operations for managing products and orders
- - User and admin validation and authentication for secure transactions
- - Simplified exception handling for an easy understanding of errors.
+The API offers powerful features for browsing products, including the ability to save items to a cart for future purchase.
+Additionally, the API supports CRUD operations for managing products and orders, making it easy for customers to manage their shopping experience.

+Security is a top priority for the Shopper's Club API, and it includes user and admin validation and authentication to ensure secure transactions.
+Additionally, the API includes simplified exception handling to make it easy for developers to understand and resolve errors.

- - Our primary goal is to provide customers with a seamless shopping experience.
-With this API, customers can easily find and purchase products without any hassle.
+The primary goal of the Shopper's Club API is to provide customers with a seamless shopping experience.
+With this API, customers can easily find and purchase products without any hassle, making it an ideal solution for e-commerce platforms looking to improve their customer experience.
- -  The API also provides user and admin validation and authentication for secure transactions.
-Exception handling is also simplified for easy understanding.

-We invite developers to contribute to this project and help us improve the shopping experience for customers.
-Join our community and take part in the development of the most user-friendly and efficient e-commerce solution.

 The API's Services  will be used by the **two** categories of users: